baiyongan/practical-linux-skills/docs/best_practice/filenames_and_pathnames_in_shell.md

 cat $file
 ```

 > Wrong.
 If $file can contain whitespace, then it could broken up and interpreted as multiple file names, and if $file starts with dash, then the name will be interpreted as an option.
-Also, if $file contains metacharacters like “*” they will be expanded first, producing the wrong set of filenames.
+Also, if $file contains metacharacters like "*" they will be expanded first, producing the wrong set of filenames.

 # 3 基本规则的依据

 Here is the rationale for most of the basic rules.

-## 3.1 双引号参数（变量）引用和命令替换
+## 3.1 双引号参数(变量)引用和命令替换

 As described by any Bourne shell programming book, always use double-quotes (") to surround variable references and command substitutions, unless you are certain they can only produce alphanumeric characters or you have specially prepared things.
-The dangerous characters are whitespace or shell pathname expansion (glob) characters like “*”, because unquoted variable references and command substitutions undergo shell field splitting and pathname expansion:
+The dangerous characters are whitespace or shell pathname expansion (glob) characters like "*", because unquoted variable references and command substitutions undergo shell field splitting and pathname expansion:

 - Field splitting splits a word into multiple words; by default they are split by space, tab, or newline.
 This expansion can be controlled or disabled by setting the variable IFS, but you have to specially set it.
 - Pathname expansion looks for filename patterns, and if they are found, splits up a word into multiple words for each filename.
 If the unquoted variable reference or command substitution produces a character like *, shell will normally try to replace that with a list of the filenames that match the pattern.
-This expansion can be disabled using “set -f”.
+This expansion can be disabled using "set -f".
 The good news is that once you get into the habit, this is an easy style rule to follow.
 Even if you know that they can only produce characters that will not cause problems, quoting is a good idea, since the script might change in the future.
-It is easy to remember “alphanumeric characters okay” than a more complicated rule, and if you allow more than alphanumeric characters, it is likely that the variable will eventually allow dangerous characters.
+It is easy to remember "alphanumeric characters okay" than a more complicated rule, and if you allow more than alphanumeric characters, it is likely that the variable will eventually allow dangerous characters.
 Lots of scripts already follow this rule, so while it’s annoying, it’s not too bad.
 Here are some examples:

 Don’t use	Instead use
 $file	"$file"